techgiants19/aws/README.md

 # AWS

-This repository will give resources and documents related to AWS
+This repository will give resources and documents related for AWS